Semi-empirical Calculations with xTB

-This HQS Moleculesmodule contains a Python interface to perform calculations with the xTB and CREST software packages.
+This HQS Molecules module contains a Python interface to perform calculations with the xTB software package.

-The xTB (extended tight binding) program package is developed by the research group of Prof. Stefan Grimme at Universität Bonn.
+The xTB (extended tight binding) program package is developed by the research group of Prof. Stefan Grimme at the University of Bonn.
 It contains implementations of the semi-empirical quantum-mechanical methods GFNn-xTB (n = 0–2) as well as of the GFN-FF force field ("GFN" stands for Geometries, Frequencies, and Non-covalent interactions, for which it has been parametrized).
-HQS Molecules contains wrapper functions to perform single-point energy calculations, geometry optimizations, and frequency calculations.
+HQS Molecules interfaces the following features, permitting them to be used conveniently from within Python workflows:

 • Single-point energy calculations,